jenkinsci/violation-comments-to-stash-plugin/README.md

 Example of supported reports are available [here](https://github.com/tomasbjerre/violations-lib/tree/master/src/test/resources).

+**Note:** Using **Bitbucket Cloud**?
+You may have a look at [Violation Comments to Bitbucket Cloud Command Line](https://github.com/tomasbjerre/violation-comments-to-bitbucket-cloud-command-line).
+This will only work with Bitbucket Server.

 A number of **parsers** have been implemented.
 Some **parsers** can parse output from several **reporters**.

 | Reporter | Parser | Notes